jadch/Tank-game/README.md

     because lives go down immediately/no restart of tank position after a collision).

 Bugs:

-    1) the firing ball goes through the blocks

-    2) the blocks come in groups of three that are too far apart => make it more smooth and regular
+    1) the blocks come in groups of three that are too far apart => make it more smooth and regular

-    3) Currently, if the tank touches the blocks sideways and not head first => game over.
+    2) Currently, if the tank touches the blocks sideways and not head first => game over.
 Maybe better to just stop the tank from moving further along sideways (& game over only if head-first collision)?